Business VPN vs Consumer VPN: What SMBs Actually Need (2026)

 Do I need a VPN if our software is cloud-based?

 Cloud software reduces VPN necessity but doesn't eliminate it.
 You may need a VPN for local resources (file servers, printers, databases).
-Even fully cloud-based businesses benefit from VPN protection on untrusted networks.
+Even fully cloud-based businesses benefit from VPN protection on untrusted networks, especially mobile teams working from client sites or public spaces.
 Some compliance frameworks require a VPN regardless of application hosting.

 How do business VPNs handle employee departures?